sonicdex/sonic-v1/sns/proposals/sns-whitelist.md

 ### Who sent this proposal ?

 This proposal is sent by the Sonic development team.
 Sonic is a [fully on-chain ](https://app.sonic.ooo) and [open source](https://github.com/sonicdex) Defi platform running end-to-end on the Internet Computer.
-The project is presented in [this whitepaper](https://sonicdex.gitbook.io/sonic-whitepaper/).
+The project is presented in [this whitepaper](https://sonicdex.gitbook.io/sonic-whitepaper/) and related technical docs can be found [here](https://docs.sonic.ooo/).

 ### What is the purpose of this proposal?